-Graph 33 - Cycle hire scheme usage
+Graph 34 - Cycle hire scheme usage

-The latest customer satisfaction score is higher than any since the scheme started.
+The latest customer satisfaction score is has decreased slightly since the previous wave.
 The different elements of the survey suggest increasing satisfaction with the use of members' keys and with the service from the contact centre.

-However, scores for the availability of spaces at docking stations and value for money are at their lowest levels.
+Scores for the availability of spaces at docking stations have and value for money marginally increased.